biud436/blog-api-server/README.md

 # Introduction

-This project will introduce you to the basic elements of blog.
+This project will introduce you to the basic elements of blog implementation.
 Learning something new is always a little daunting at first. but I think that things will start to become familiar in no time.

 ## Server application